-Autism Spectrum Disorder and your child’s hearing health
+Autism, auditory processing disorder and your child’s hearing health

 Thanks to the common practice of newborn hearing screenings, most parents leave the hospital knowing how well their baby can hear.
 If their child is deaf or diagnosed with hearing loss, hospital staff and other healthcare professionals can guide the parents toward the appropriate communication and treatment resources.

-But sometimes the hearing health diagnosis is a precursor to another developmental challenge known as autism spectrum disorder (ASD).
+But sometimes the hearing loss diagnosis is a precursor to another developmental challenge known as autism spectrum disorder (ASD).
 The Gallaudet Research Institute estimates as many as 40 percent of children with hearing loss exhibit an additional disability and estimates the prevalence of ASD among children who are deaf or have hearing loss to be 1 in 59.

 What is autism?